makstl/suinotifierbot/README.md

 The bot supports the following commands:

-- ✳️ New Address - Start your subscription to notifications.
+- ✳️ New Address - Add an address to receive notifications.
-- 💧 My Addresses - List your subscriptions.
+- 💧 My Addresses - List and manage your addresses and it's settings
 - ⚙️ Settings - Adjust your notification settings (e.g., enable/disable certain events).
 - ✉️ Contact us - Send message for the crew.